Quasitriangular structures of the double of a finite group: Abstract

 \section{Abstract}

-We give a classification of all weak $R$-matrices on $\D(G)$, the Drinfeld double of a finite group $G$, over an arbitrary field.
-As an application we determine all quasitriangular structures and ribbon elements of $\D(G)$ explictly in terms of group homomorphisms.
-When the field is algebraically closed and of characteristic 0 this can equivalently be interpreted as an explicit description of all braidings of the braided fusion category $\Rep(\D(G))$.
+We give a classification of all quasitriangular structures and ribbon elements of $\D(G)$ explicitly in terms of group homomorphisms and central subgroups.
+This can equivalently be interpreted as an explicit description of all braidings with which the tensor category $\Rep(\D(G))$ can be endowed.
+We also characterize their equivalence classes under the action of $\Aut(\D(G))$ and determine when they are factorizable.